 We all want customers, right?
-Customer acquisition starts with lead generation, and if you’re not qualifying the right leads, converting them to customers through any amount of marketing campaigns is going to be difficult.
+Inbound marketing and customer acquisition start with great lead generation.
+But if you’re not qualifying leads correctly, converting them to customers is going to be difficult.

 Traditionally, qualifying leads is all about crafting forms that hit the perfect balance between asking the right questions and not asking too many questions.
 The good news is that there are a number of high-quality WordPress plugins that can help you get started with some of the best lead-qualifying practices.